What Is Influencer Marketing?

 - Have the trust of their community or audience.

 - Answer the questions everyone is asking about.

-Influencers can be a great way to spread your school's message, build your brand, or promote fundraising.
-Today, college students see "online influencer" as a viable alternative to part-time employment.
+Influencers can be a great way to spread your campus's message, build your brand, or promote fundraising.
+Today, college students see online influencer as a viable alternative to part-time employment.
 Some may arrive on campus with tens or hundreds of thousands of followers, and you can bet they'll be sharing their experience on campus.
 If you have an influencer marketing strategy, you can find and collaborate with these students instead of waiting to see what they say about you.

-Institutional Communication: The traditional work marketers and recruiters do day in and day—and the research on this subject specifically identifies web content, advertising, and print communication as influential.
+Institutional Communication: The traditional work marketers and recruiters do day in and day out—and the research on this subject specifically identifies web content, advertising, and print communication as influential.

 Student-Related Factors: Many practical determinants affect college admission, such as academic ability, test scores, GPA, and cost, as well as demographics and socioeconomic status.